opendocsg/slw-judgments-backfill/2009_SGHC_286/report.md

  treat all creditors equally for various reasons, eg the degree of goodwill with the creditor, the size of the debt, the need to continue trading with the creditor.
 This will hold true even when the company is in financial difficulty.
 In determining whether a payment is voidable for being preferential, Millett J’s observations on the difference between desire and intention are instructive, and the former must be present.

- 50 A very similar approach was taken by Choo Han Teck JC (as he then was) in Soh Gim Chuan v Koh Hai Keong [2002] 4 SLR 212 ...
+ 50 A very similar approach was taken by Choo Han Teck JC (as he then was) in Soh Gim Chuan v Koh Hai Keong <span class="citation">[2002] 4 SLR 212</span> ...

  51 In my judgment, in the light of the authorities, the following propositions may be advanced when considering whether a transaction may be successfully challenged as an undue preference: